 The Harrier breed itself was actually developed in England back around 1260.
 From these first Harrier-type dogs Sir Elias Midhope established the Penistone pack which became the basis for the present-day breed.
 This pack was common for at least 500 years lasting well into the 18th century.

 The original purpose of these original Harriers was to hunt hare by tiring out the prey until the hunters arrived on foot.
 That meant that they had to be much slower and more methodical than the present-day Harriers.

 At the time that the Association of Masters of Harriers and Beagles was founded in March of 1891 the Harriers had become more popular that Beagles.
-The AMHB's Stud Books of 1891-1900 show that there were 107 packs of Harriers registered.
-Because there was no general guidance in place at that time many of the registered Harriers were in fact small foxhounds.
-The evidence here tends to show that the name "Harrier" was actually used to describe the type of hunting hound as well as its size and not its pedigree.
+The AMHB's Stud Books of 1891-1900 indicate that there were 107 packs of Harriers registered.
+Because there were no general guidelines in place at that time many of the registered Harriers were in fact small foxhounds.
+The evidence here tends to show that the name "Harrier" was actually used to describe the type of hunting hound as well as its size rather than its pedigree.

 Since 1971 the Harrier has not been recognized as a proper breed of dog by England's Kennel Club.
 This is not the case with the Canadian Kennel Club, the American Kennel Club, and the world canine club (Fédération Cynologique Internationale).
 And the last Harrier to be shown in a kennel club show was in 1915.

 Reports suggest that the earliest date in which Harriers were introduced into the United States was sometime in the early 1700s.
 As a matter of face, several packs were established in the U.S. at that time.
 A few were even registered with the AMHB in England.